 Athena?
 Kerberos?
 Moira?
 While some of the language at MIT might seem like Greek now, you’ll soon know everything you need to know (and maybe even a few things you don’t need to know) about these and other IT resources available to you as a member of the MIT community.

-The first step to discovering these answers - and accessing all the data, software and resources available to you through IS&T - is to follow a simple checklist.
+The first step to accessing all the data, software and resources available to you through IS&T is to follow a simple checklist.
 Just click on the link to the left that best describes you to begin.

 Quick Reference Guide